tartley/tartley.github.io/posts/klara-and-the-sun.md

 dysfunctions of her tragic new family.
-She describes herself as feeling emotions, so the story is partly a discussion of what it means to be concious, to feel, as the humans around her are forced by circumstance into desparate schemes that expose the self-protective aspects of their love.
+She describes herself as feeling emotions, so the story is partly a discussion of what it means to be concious, to feel, as the humans around her are forced by circumstance into desperate schemes that expose the self-protective aspects of their love.

 For all that, though, I'm not sure what to take away from it.
 Clearly the